floooh/oryol/BUILD.md

 ## Building Oryol

-If the above prerequisites are met you should be able to simple run
+If the above prerequisites are met you should be able to simply run:

 ```
 ./oryol build
 ```

-from the oryol project directory to run a default build for your host operating system.
+from the Oryol root directory to run a default command line build for your operating system.

 After the build has finished, you should find a **hello** executable under either **oryol/bin/osx**, **oryol/bin/linux** or **oryol/bin/win32**.
 Running this